As the popularity of ski mountaineering, or skimo, continues to rise amongst runners, Eirik Haugsnes assesses the benefits and drawbacks.

 But why write about this for a blog site filled with running and training articles?
-Well it’s simple really – because the sport of ski mountaineering / randonee / skimo is seen by many top mountain and trail runners as the perfect way to cross-train during the winter.
-My first taste of skimo here in Norway came five years ago.
+Well it’s simple really – because the sport of ski mountaineering/randonee/skimo is seen by many top mountain and trail runners as the perfect way to cross-train during the winter.
+My first taste of skimo here in Norway came several years ago.
 Prior to that I’d banked a lot of experience in cross-country skiing, normal ski touring and ski alpinism, while always using heavier equipment to get the most out of downhill runs.
-I’ve learnt a lot in those past five years, and while the profile of the sport has rocketed, I’m still regularly asked the same question: ‘If I spend a winter doing skimo will it make me a better mountain runner come the summer?’
+I’ve learnt a lot in those past years, and while the profile of the sport has rocketed, I’m still regularly asked the same question: ‘If I spend a winter doing skimo will it make me a better mountain runner come the summer?’

 First lets take a more technical look at what skimo is.
 You start by investing in a super lightweight slalom boot that has a flexible ankle joint.
 Next you take a lighter, shorter version of slalom skis and put some adhesive nylon skins underneath them for increased grip.
 Finally you grab short cross-country ski poles and off you go to skin up the nearest mountain.
 On reaching the summit you rip off the adhesive skins on the underside of your skis, lock the boot at the ankle joint and click the heels into the special bindings.
 All that remains now is to ski back down.
 Simple really… providing you can ski of course!